 There are accessible toilets at both the Main Stage and Big Top viewing platforms.

 If you have any medication that needs to be kept cool, we have fridges available for you to use in the medical tent.
 We recommend you take your medication directly to the medical tent when you arrive on site.

 The medical tent is located in the Magic Meadow field.

 All our on-site medical facilities are provided by Festimed, so we recommend reading their FAQs before attending Bestival.

 If you have any other questions regarding medical and welfare provisions, please contact us directly.

 If you would like to bring an Assistance Dog to the festival, please contact us directly first.
-We will request evidence in order for you to do so (this will usually be either be the Dogs’ ID book or evidence of the dog’s training as an Assistance Dog from an ADUK certified organisation).
+We will usually request proof that the dog is registered with an organisation that is a member of Assistance Dogs UK.

 We would like to advise all customers that flicker, laser, strobe and other lighting effects may be in use at the festival site.